 - Crew educators are integral in providing our students with transformative life skills and character development; inspiration for academic and vocational advancement; strong relationships with caring and responsible adults; and a safe environment for learning.

-THE YEAR: The crew educator program is a 12 month commitment that begins November 27, 2017 in St Croix, Virgin Islands where you will board Roseway.
+THE YEAR: The crew educator program is a 12 month commitment that begins November 25, 2018 in St. Croix, Virgin Islands where you will board Roseway.
 For two weeks you will work alongside former crew and learn the operation of the ship, as well as the curriculum that is taught aboard.
 During the winter months, programs for the Virgin Islands public schools will take place aboard, with some voyaging to points south.
 In late spring, the ship will voyage to Boston where Roseway undergoes her annual maintenance and you’ll participate in the continued preservation of our historic ship.
-By late spring you’ll be immersed in facilitating programs for Boston youth, including voyages as far north as Nova Scotia.
+By late spring you’ll be immersed in facilitating programs for Boston youth, including voyages along the coast of New England.
 Come fall, you will embark upon the Ocean Classroom semester from Boston to Puerto Rico.
-At the culmination of the fall voyage, Roseway returns to St Croix where you begin training the new recruits who will learn from you, and ultimately take your place as your Crew Educator AmeriCorps program comes to an end.
+At the culmination of the fall voyage, Roseway returns to St. Croix where you begin training the new recruits who will learn from you, and ultimately take your place as your Crew Educator AmeriCorps program comes to an end.

 HOW TO APPLY: Please click the sidebar to fill out an application.
 If accepted, you will be required to have a drug test, background check, medical exam with physician's signature, a valid passport, and a Transportation Workers Identity Card (TWIC).